 Viral evolution and adaptation in immunocompromised hosts

 Understanding pathogen evolution is key to predicting and managing disease emergence.
-While theory predicts that strong immune responses will generally select for increased pathogen virulence, current work mostly ignores the effect of immune-suppressed hosts on virulence evolution and on pathogen adaptation.
+While theory predicts that strong immune responses will generally select for increased pathogen virulence, we know less about the effect of immune-suppressed hosts on virulence evolution and on pathogen adaptation.
 We are testing the role of immune-compromised hosts on the evolution of pathogen virulence, and also dissecting the mechanisms that underpin pathogen evolution during adaptation to hosts with variable immune responses.

 Do anti-inflammatory drugs increase the risk of disease transmission?

 Non-steroidal anti-inflammatory drugs (NSAIDs) are frequently recommended for the symptomatic treatment of various ailments.
 By treating the symptoms of infection without eliminating pathogens, these treatments may facilitate the movement of infectious hosts and possibly increase the rate of pathogen shedding.
 We are surveying published scientific literature to identify randomized clinical or laboratory trials of NSAID use for a range of infections (influenza, streptococcus, malaria, and trypanosome) to a quantitatively assess the effect of NSAID use on the potential for disease transmission.